DigitalDwagon/fediverse-grab/README.md

-# vbox7-grab
+# fediverse-grab

-More information about the archiving project can be found on the ArchiveTeam wiki: [Vbox7](https://wiki.archiveteam.org/index.php?title=Vbox7)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Fediverse](https://wiki.archiveteam.org/index.php?title=Fediverse)

 ## Setup instructions